cyberbotics/webots-doc/reference/distancesensor.md

 `wb_distance_sensor_enable()` allows the user to enable a distance sensor measurement each `ms` milliseconds.
+The provided `ms` argument specifies the sensor's sampling period.
+Note that the first measurement will be available only after the sampling period has expired.

 `wb_distance_sensor_disable()` turns the distance sensor off, saving computation time.